anthonynsimon/bild/README.md

 func LinearBurn(bg image.Image, fg image.Image) *image.RGBA
 ```
 LinearBurn combines the foreground and background images by adding them and
-then substracting 255 (1.0 in normalized scale).
+then subtracting 255 (1.0 in normalized scale).
 The resulting image is then returned.

 ## func LinearLight